Skip to main content

 yield page

-# last_value is updated after every page
+# Last_value is updated after every page

 print(updated_at.last_value)

-In essence, dlt.sources.incremental instance above
+In essence, the dlt.sources.incremental instance above:

-• updated_at.initial_value which is always equal to "1970-01-01T00:00:00Z" passed in constructor
+• updated_at.initial_value which is always equal to "1970-01-01T00:00:00Z" passed in the constructor

-Behind the scenes, dlt will deduplicate the results ie. in case the last issue is returned again (updated_at filter is inclusive) and skip already loaded ones.
+Behind the scenes, dlt will deduplicate the results, i.e., in case the last issue is returned again (updated_at filter is inclusive) and skip already loaded ones.

-# use naming function in table name to generate separate tables for each event
+# Use naming function in table name to generate separate tables for each event

 @dlt.resource(primary_key="id", table_name=lambda i: i['type']) # type: ignore